 Normally, international students are offered accommodation on the university campus during the foundation year.
 Alternatively, there are many other types of accommodation available – some students prefer to rent a flat or room, while others share a house.

-For more information or advice about Preparatory Courses for Foreign Citizens contact the Dean’s Office.
+For more information or advice about Preparatory Courses for Foreign Citizens contact the Center for International Education.